January 15, 2026

 2. Banks Will Ask for It

-Opening a business bank account, getting a business loan, or applying for a line of credit almost always requires submitting minute book documents.
+Opening a business bank account, getting a business loan, or changing signing authorities almost always requires submitting minute book documents.
 An incomplete book creates delays — or rejections.

 3. Investors and Buyers Require It

-During due diligence for a funding round or acquisition, lawyers will review your minute book in detail.
-Missing documents create red flags that can slow or kill deals.
+During due diligence for a funding round or acquisition, lawyers review your minute book in detail.
+Missing documents create red flags that slow or kill deals.

 4. It Protects Your Personal Liability Shield